david-a-parry/vcfhacks/readme.md

 You will also need to install the Tabix.pm perl module by Heng Li.
 Download the latest version of tabix from https://sourceforge.net/projects/samtools/files/tabix/, unpack the tabix-x.x.x.tar.bz2 file and run 'make' in the newly created 'tabix-x.x.x' directory.
 Next cd into the 'perl' subdirectory, run 'perl Makefile.PL' followed by 'make test'.
 If tests succeed run 'sudo make install' to complete Tabix.pm installation.

-Other perl modules required by these scripts are installable via CPAN.
+Other perl modules required by these scripts are installable via CPAN - perl will complain that they are not available in "@INC" when you attempt to run these programs if they are not on your system.

 __CODE__